Fountain: Splash fountains

 The Splash Fountain in Jakarta, Indonesia.

-The magic fountain in Montjuic, Spain.

 A splash fountain or bathing fountain is intended for people to come in and cool off on hot summer days.
 These fountains are also referred to as interactive fountains.
-These fountains are designed to allow easy access, and feature nonslip surfaces, and have no standing water, to eliminate possible drowning hazards, so that no lifeguards or supervision is required.
+These fountains are designed to allow easy access, and feature nonslip surfaces and have no standing water in order to eliminate possible drowning hazards.
 These splash pads are often located in public pools, public parks, or public playgrounds (known as "spraygrounds").
 In some splash fountains, such as Sankofa Square in Toronto, Canada, the water is heated by solar energy captured by the special dark-colored granite slabs.
-The fountain at Dundas Square features 600 ground nozzles arranged in groups of 30 (three rows of tem nozzles).
+The fountain at Dundas Square features 600 ground nozzles arranged in groups of 30 (three rows of ten nozzles).
 Each group of 30 nozzles is located beneath a stainless steel grille.
 Twenty such grilles are arranged in two rows of ten, in the middle of the main walkway through Sankofa Square.